gistnorth/gistnorth_gee/docs/gee_workshop_chapter8.md

-### Land use and Land Cover Classification with Google Earth Engine
+### 8.1 Land use and Land Cover Classification with Google Earth Engine

-#### Define region of interest and load training data
+#### 1.Define region of interest and load training data
 ```javascript
 // 1.
 Supervised land-use classification (5 classes) using Sentinel-2 at two time periods
 var roi  = ee.Geometry.Polygon([[[98.65287970599341, 17.722345177988142],